Nicholas Rossi: Post-extradition trial and conviction

-Alahverdian's two 2008 rape charges were tried separately in different district courts in 2025.
+Rossi's two 2008 rape charges were tried separately in different district courts in 2025.
 The first trial, in Salt Lake County, was defended by Samantha Dugan and presided over by 3rd District Court Judge Barry G. Lawrence.
 The second trial, in Utah County, was presided over by 4th District Judge Derek P. Pullan.
-Both trials were delayed after Alahverdian insisted that he was actually Knight and would self-represent.
+Both trials were delayed after Rossi insisted that he was actually Knight and would self-represent.

-On August 22, 2024, Judge Lawrence ordered that Alahverdian, also known as Nicholas Rossi, stand trial in Utah, with his arraignment and bail hearing scheduled for October 17.
-The same day, shortly after Alahverdian agreed to be represented by Dugan, the claim of mistaken identity was abandoned by the defense.
+On August 22, 2024, Judge Lawrence ordered that Rossi, also known as Nicholas Rossi, stand trial in Utah, with his arraignment and bail hearing scheduled for October 17.
+The same day, shortly after Rossi agreed to be represented by Dugan, the claim of mistaken identity was abandoned by the defense.
 At a bail hearing on October 16, 2024, he admitted to having faked his death and identity, crediting it to his early years of traumatic abuse, as well as receiving "two credible death threats" via phone and email from "elected officials with the government of Rhode Island."
 He refused to identify them when pressed by the prosecutor, stating that it would "stoke the fire they've had to continue their actions against [him]"; he was ultimately deemed a flight risk and denied bail.

 In May 2025 the judges presiding over both cases decided to hold evidentiary hearings in private due to concerns over case publicity and how it would impact the jury pool.

 The Salt Lake County trial took place in August 2025 and concluded on August 14.
 The Utah County trial concluded in September 2025.
-In both cases, Alahverdian was found guilty of rape.
+In both cases, Rossi was found guilty of rape.
 For the first rape conviction, he was sentenced to five years to life.
 (Note: Utah uses indeterminate sentencing, with a convict's release date, if any, decided by the Board of Pardons and Parole.)
 On November 4, 2025, Rossi was sentenced to another five years to life to be served after the completion of the first sentence.

+Death

+Rossi died on June 25, 2026, at a local hospital "from complications of an existing medical condition after choosing to discontinue medical treatment", according to the Utah Department of Corrections, which also said he had "chronic, degenerative conditions".
+He was 38.